Pentair Earns 2023 ENERGY STAR - GuruFocus.com

 Each year, the ENERGY STAR program honors a select group of businesses and organizations that have made outstanding contributions in the transition to a clean energy economy.
 ENERGY STAR award winners lead their industries in the production, sale, and adoption of energy-efficient products, homes, buildings, services, and strategies.
 These efforts are essential to fighting the climate crisis, protecting public health, and creating a clean energy future for everyone.

 Winners are selected from a network of thousands of ENERGY STAR partners.
-For a complete list of 2023 winners and more information about ENERGY STAR’s awards program, visit energystar.gov%2Fawardwinners.
+For a complete list of 2023 winners and more information about ENERGY STAR's awards program, visit energystar.gov/awardwinners.

-*Savings are based on a weighted average annual kWh savings from the Consortium+for+Energy+Efficiency (CEE) at $0.14 / kWh.
+*Savings are based on a weighted average annual kWh savings from the Consortium for Energy Efficiency (CEE) at $0.14 / kWh.
 Individual Weighted Energy Factor (WEF) scores and savings may vary by model.
-For more information regarding the energy efficiency features of current Pentair pool pump offerings, including WEF scores, please visit pentair.com%2Fenergystar.
+For more information regarding the energy efficiency features of current Pentair pool pump offerings, including WEF scores, please visit pentair.com/energystar.

 ABOUT PENTAIR